 Being pregnant and transitioning into motherhood was life-changing, to say the least.
-Like many therapists, I soon discovered that there was a huge gap in perinatal health services.
+Like many therapists, I soon discovered firsthand that there was a huge gap in perinatal health services.

 Using my professional knowledge, I became my own therapist so-to-speak, researching my treatment options and coming up with my own rehab plan.
 There were many highs, many lows and many feelings of isolation.

 When Max was still an infant, I was inspired to take the plunge and do things differently.
 I resigned from my early intervention job and went on a personal sabbatical of sorts, furthering my training in prenatal/postnatal health.
 I had big ideas!
 I had a vision!
 I was inspired!
 I also had no savings, no venture capital and no business experience.
-I’ve always loved a challenge…

 There were many sacrifices and growing pains.
+There were times of discomfort.
 But I held a vision in my heart and I was confident that this was the path I was meant to be on…

 As I ventured further down the path of women’s health, professional growth and personal development, I was introduced to advanced level training in restorative exercise, pelvic health and functional movement.
-I made some important changes to my activities of daily living and stacking more movement into my life.
+I made some important changes to my activities of daily living and started stacking more movement into my life.
 I ditched my shoes whenever possible.
 I embraced sitting on the floor.
 I started hanging from monkey bars.
 I took advantage of online technology for more professional development opportunities, connecting with kindred spirits from around the world.
 I took my training to the next level - and learned to embrace my quirky ways in the process.
 This was the year I truly embraced my role as women's health therapist!

-In July of 2017, while on vacation with my family, the wildfires would hit our region of British Columbia, forcing everyone in our community to evacuate.
+In July of 2017, while on vacation with my family, the wildfires hit our region of British Columbia, forcing everyone in our community to evacuate.
 We embraced our minimalist lifestyle and left our home (and my brick + mortar practice) for over 60 days.